ashwini-kr-sharma/chipatac2020/08_bigwig.md

 In a final step, we will generate *signal files* in the `bigwig` format, which represent continuous signals along the genome.
 Another format to do this is the `bedgraph` format.
 For both formats, the files can then be loaded into a genomic browser in order to explore the signal and the peak regions.

-For ChIP-seq, we have the **IP** file representing the signalm, and the **control** file (generally input), which represents the level of background noise.
+For ChIP-seq, we have the **IP** file representing the signal, and the **control** file (generally input), which represents the level of background noise.
 When generating the signal file, we can (1) either generate separate bigwig files for IP and control, or (2) generate a single bigwig file, in which we substract the background noise from the IP.

 ## Generating separate bigwig